AI Product Photography Prompts

 Mood-lit editorial hero

-Premium hero for fragrance, spirits, electronics.
-Flux holds high-fidelity rendering with dramatic light.
+Premium hero for fragrance, spirits, and electronics.
+Flux holds high-fidelity rendering under dramatic light while the reference keeps the packaging intact.

 Referenced product on minimal plinth, dramatic side rim light, deep shadow on opposing side, atmosphere haze, premium editorial mood, locked product detail, soft floor reflection, 16:9 framing.